maiaarrais/CART351/project 2/README.md

 ## 🌱 Summary

 This project is a personal exploration of how small digital tools can make real-world coordination easier.
-It’s not perfect, but it’s a starting point — a system that combines structure, design, and code into something that helps people find a little more balance in their day.
+It’s not perfect, but it’s a starting point.
+A system that combines structure, design, and code into something that helps people find a little more balance in their day.
+It might not be super visually stimulating but it follows the calm vibe of a yoga/pilates class and a structured way to manage messy activities.

 ---